selcukorkmaz/bioLeak/README.md

 ```

 Interpretation notes:
-- If the leaky comparator shows higher AUC and the target leakage scan flags `leak_subject`, the performance gap is likely inflated by leakage.
+- If the leaky comparator shows higher AUC and `leak_subject` ranks near the top of the target leakage scan, the performance gap is likely inflated by leakage.
 - Similar guarded and leaky results do not prove the absence of leakage; they only reduce specific risks tested by the audit.

 ## Methodological assumptions